-El Salvador's early inhabitants - notably the Maya, Lenca, and Pipil peoples (see p.
-1-3 of History and Myth) - had a rich spiritual life.
+El Salvador's early inhabitants - notably the Maya, Lenca, and Pipil peoples (see History and Myth) - had a rich spiritual life.
 Archeological discoveries from Santa Leticia in Apaneca suggest the settlement was likely an important Maya ceremonial site.
-Similarly, intricate tombs unearthed in Tazumal, an ancient Maya city situated on the border with Guatemala, shed light on the region's importance as a Maya religious center (see p.
-2 of History and Myth).
+Similarly, intricate tombs unearthed in Tazumal, an ancient Maya city situated on the border with Guatemala, shed light on the region's importance as a Maya religious center (see History and Myth).